These are the BEST Places to Stay at Lake Atitlan (2023)

 1. Hospedaje El Viajero

-If you’re looking for a clean, conveniently located, and inexpensive hotel for less than US$20, then Hospedaje El Viajero is the best choice in town.
+If you’re looking for a clean, conveniently located, and inexpensive place for less than US$20, then Hospedaje El Viajero is the best hotel in Panajachel.

 But if their cheaper rooms are unavailable or the price has gone up and you need to pay over US$30, then Hotel Utz Jay (see below) is a much nicer hotel and a better deal than El Viajero.